tolarewaju3/4911_Team9/README.md

 EXPECTED OUTPUT: signup page should appear
 ```

 Deployment of the site is through Pancake.io.
 To see refelcted changes pushed on to master, pull the new files into Dropbox.
-Dropbox credentials are (username: emorphis@gmail.com, password: easytab123).
-Deployment time is approximately 5 minutes.
+Dropbox credentials are (username: emorphis3@gatech.edu, password: easytab123).
+Deployment is automatic and takes about 5 minutes.